-I do not want any defence.
+I do not want anv defence.
 I have no defence to offer.
 And there is no need of defence, for it is not we who are on trial.
 It is the Government itself that is on trial.
-It is the Judge himslf who is on trial. the whole system of public prosecutions, the entire provisions of the law that are on trial.
+It is the Judge himslf who is on trial.
+It is the whole system of public prosecutions, the entire provisions of the law that are on trial.
 It is not a question of my defence.
 It is a very clear issue, and I thanked the Government in the Lower Court, because for the first time it came out into the open and gave us a chance of having a decision on a very clear-cut and pointed issue.
-That very clear-cut and pointed issue is this: Is God's law for a British subject to be more important or the King's law-a man's law?
-Call him His Majesty or His Imperial Majesty-exalt him as much as you like-show all obedience to him-show him all the all obedience to him-show loyalty you can-pay him all the respectentertain even superstitions about him if you like but the question is-is this respect or these superstitions going to stand even for which every human being owes to God?
+That very clear-cut and pointed issue is this: Is God's law for a British subject to be more important or the King's law-a man's law!
+Call him His Majesty or His Imperial Majesty-exalt him as much as you like-show all obedience to him_show him all the loyalty you can-pay him all the respectentertain even superstitions about him if you like but the question is-is this respect prising a few Ulemas and a few thousand or these superstitions going to stand even for people, but it was meant for a larger the slightest moment in the way of loyalty audience.
+Now, this trial too is meant for which every human being owes to God?
 Gentlemen, I think not for my own sake, nor for the sake of my co-accused, but I think for you.
 It is a misfortune that there is not a single Musalman among you.
 Three of you are Christians, and two are Hindus.
 But that does not matter at all.
 I am speaking to human beings.
 I am speaking mostly to Indians.
-I do not know whether all of you are Indians perhaps one of you is not, though he too may have his domicile in India and may have come to regard India although an Englishman, as his home and may therefore be regarded as an Indian.
+I do not know whether all of you are Indians perhaps one of you is not, though he too may have his domicile in India and may have come to regard India although an Englishman, as his home. and may therefore be regarded as an Indian.
 I am therefore speaking to a majority of you at least who come from a country which is imbued with the spirit of religion and which is traditionally a spiritual country and which has striven through the ages for the exaltation of the spirit as against the flesh.